cklimkowski/klmsupport/README.md

 ```
 The different situation is when listing the comments while viewing a ticket, attachments of every comment need to be loaded immediately.
 So they must be loaded eagerly.

-Here goes some theory of lazy loading simple properties with load time weaving...
+Here goes some infomration about lazy loading simple properties with load time weaving... (provide later)

 # Summary: